► View a mobile-friendly version of this page

 Ebola is a severe, often fatal disease that affects humans and some animals (monkeys, gorillas and chimpanzees).
 It is caused by the Ebola virus.

 Ebola was first discovered in 1976 in Africa, near the Ebola River in the Democratic Republic of the Congo.
-Currently, there is a large Ebola outbreak in three West African countries: Guinea, Liberia and Sierra Leone.
-There is also limited transmission in Mali.
+Currently, there is a large Ebola outbreak in Guinea in West Africa.
 Visit the Centers for Disease Control and Prevention (CDC’s) website for the most up-to-date information on the Ebola outbreak.
 The first-ever U.S. case of Ebola was diagnosed in late September, when a patient who had traveled from West Africa to Texas became sick.

 New Yorkers should feel free to go about their usual routines.
 New York City is taking all necessary precautions to ensure the health and safety of all New Yorkers, and the chances of the average New Yorker getting Ebola are extremely low.
 Read the Health Department’s Press Releases for up to date statements and press releases about Ebola in New York City.